Enumerative Geometry of Del Pezzo Surfaces: Tropical Geometry of

 \begin{definition} We will call the region bounded by $l_1^-$, $l_2^+$ and the affine segments connecting $(\frac{1}{2},\frac{1}{2}),(0,-\frac{1}{2})$ and the origin the $x$-region.
 Similar for $y$-region and $1/xy$-region. \end{definition} \begin{definition} Let $u\in B$ and $v\in T_uB_{\mathbb{Z}}$.
 Assume that $u$ falls in $x$-region, then scale of $v$ is defined to be the $x$-component of $v$, i.e. $v\cdot (1,0)$.
 We define the scale for $u$ falls in $y$-region or $1/xy$-region similarly. \end{definition} \begin{lem} Let $(h,w,T)$ be a tropical disc of Maslov index zero with stop at $u$.
 Assume that $e$ is the edge adjacent to $u$ and $u'$ is the other end point of $h(e)$.
 Let $v\in T_{u'}B_{\mathbb{Z}}$ be the primitive tangent vector of $h(e)$.
 Then \begin{enumerate} \item the scale of $v$ positive and \item the parallel transport of $v$ along $h(e)$ has non-decreasing scale. \end{enumerate} \end{lem} \begin{proof} We will prove the lemma by induction on the number of non-contracted edges.
 If $h$ has only one non-contracted edge, then it is the (multiple of the) initial disc and the first part of lemma follows from direct computation.
 Assume that $h(e)$ stay in the same region, then the scale of $v$ is invariant under the parallel transport.
 To prove the second part of the lemma, it suffices to consider the case when $h(e)$ go through the cut once.
 We will prove the case that it goes from $1/xy$-region to $x$-region and the other cases follow from the similar calculation.
 Let $v=(a,b)$, then one has $0<-a<-b$.
 Then after parallel transport to the $x$-region, one has and the later has scale $3(a-b)-b\geq 4>0$.
 Now assume the lemma holds for all tropical discs of Maslov index zero with at most $k$ non-contracted edges.
 Let $(h,w,T)$ be a tropical disc of Maslov index zero with $k+1$ non-contracted edges.
 Then the first part of the lemma follows from the induction hypothesis.
 The second part of the lemma follows from the same calculation above.

 \end{proof}

-Generally the complex/symplectic affine strucutre associate to a special Lagrangian fibration is hard to compute due to various difficulties in analysis.
-One important feature of the special Lagrangian fibraitons constructed in \cite{CJL} is that the equation for $X$ and $\check{X}$ can be both explicit.
+Generally the complex/symplectic affine structure associated to a special Lagrangian fibration is hard to compute due to various difficulties in analysis.
+One important feature of the special Lagrangian fibrations constructed in \cite{CJL} is that the equation for $X$ and $\check{X}$ can be both explicit.
 This is used to compute the complex affine structure.

-\begin{thm} \cite{LLL} \cite{P4} Let $Y=\mathbb{P}^2$.
-The complex affine structure on $B$ induced from the special Lagrangian fibration on $X$ coincides with the the affine structure from Carl-Pomperla-Siebert \cite{CPS}. \end{thm} The above theorem together with the tropical/holomorphic correspondence makes the computation of the open Gromov-Witten invariants more explicitly in the next section.
+\begin{thm} \cite{LLL} \cite{B5} Let $Y=\mathbb{P}^2$.
+The complex affine structure on $B$ induced from the special Lagrangian fibration on $X$ coincides with the the affine structure from Carl-Pumperla-Siebert \cite{CPS}. \end{thm} The above theorem together with the tropical/holomorphic correspondence makes the computation of the open Gromov-Witten invariants more explicitly in the next section.